A JVM in Rust part 8 - Retrospective

 The error messages contain a lot of details, and sometimes even a suggestion about how to fix the errors!

-Cargo and the crates ecosystem
+Cargo and the crates ecosystem Link to heading

 Cargo, the rust package manager, is pretty fantastic.
 Adding a library is trivial: cargo add xxx.
 Building and testing are just cargo build and cargo test.
 No craziness like in node-land, where each project can have a million different tasks and ways to do things (and don’t get me started on yarn).
 I love having one good standard.
 In my experience, Cargo just works™️.